Travel Tips and Tricks for Those With Mast Cell Activation Syndrome and Histamine Intolerance

 Bottom line: germs make you sick.
 Being sick causes mast cells to activate.

 After all, that is one of the very important jobs of mast cells.
-They are important workers in your body’s immune system response.
+They are workers in your body’s immune system response.

 Your mast cells start to release chemical mediators.
 Some of these mediators are inflammatory.
 Inflammation causes more histamine release.
 More histamine release can cause more mast cell activation.